 The verdict?
 Albania is great.
 Go now.
 Or go in a few years.
 You’ll be very glad you did.

-Essential Info: Tirana is home to Albania’s only commercial airport.
-I traveled overland and arrived in Saranda via ferry from Corfu, Greece.
+I traveled from Corfu and arrived in Saranda via ferry from Corfu, Greece.
 Ionian Cruises has one ferry in each direction each day costing 19 euros ($22) and it takes an hour and 15 minutes.
 Keep in mind that the Ionian Cruises ticket office is not at the dock but down the street!
 Get your tickets in advance or you’ll have to hail a taxi in a panic like I did!